'Revenge porn' laws: Ministers urged to go further

 But charity Women's Aid urged the government to go further and support victims through the justice system.

 Lib Dem peers are attempting to make the practice a criminal offence.

-Ministers may take "appropriate action" in the autumn, the justice secretary has said.'Serious discussion'
+Ministers may take "appropriate action" in the autumn, the justice secretary has said.

 The term "revenge porn" is used to describe the phenomenon of people posting explicit images of former partners online - either obtained consensually or stolen - to humiliate them following a break up.

 Mr Grayling told MPs the practice was becoming a more significant problem in the UK.

 He was responding to a question from fellow Conservative Maria Miller.

 The former culture secretary has called for a change in the law to tackle the "appalling" practice, saying the Criminal Justice and Courts Bill could be used to toughen up the necessary legislation.